tonymet/gcloud-go/README.md

 ## About

-gcloud-go -- a fast & lightweight rest client for deployment to Firebase Hosting
+gcloud-go -- a fast & lightweight rest client for deployment to Firebase Hosting, Google Cloud Storage and other APIs

 For VM images, containers & cloud functions that have demanding iops, vcpu or time requirements, gcloud-go will avoid unnecessary resources